Adoption and Foster application

 Since many of our dogs are breeder-releases, they do not come to us with manners or house training.
 Some of them also have special medical needs.
 Fortunately, Westies are extremely resilient and, even the puppy mill dogs, turn into wonderful loving pets.

-We try to make a point of warning all applicants that, if they need a dog who is house trained, it would probably be better for them to look elsewhere because most of our dogs are not house trained.
+We try to make a point of warning all applicants that, if they need a dog who is house trained, it would probably be better for them to look elsewhere because most of our dogs are NOT house trained.
 However, Westies are extremely smart dogs and even the very old dogs that we have gotten in have done very well with house training.

-0-2 years $550-$650
+0-2 years $650-$750

 9-12 years $350-$450